tshpigel/Bytl/README.md

 >> five1, five2 __ 5 and 5
 ```
-> _Note that if code becomes too unreadable, surrounding expressions with regular parentheses `()` can help, and does nothing to the code except create precedence which usually isn't an issue_
+> _Note that if code becomes too unreadable, surrounding expressions with regular parentheses `()` can help, and does nothing to the code_

 Because procedures are just variables, they are accessed/called in the same way as shown in the example above